-How to Install Exalate for GitHub on Docker?
+How to Install Exalate for GitHub on Docker

-You need to install Docker.
-Check the Docker documentation for more details.
+Note: You need to install Docker.
+Check the docker documentation for more details.

-How to Install Exalate for GitHub?
+Steps to Install Exalate for GitHub on Docker

-1. Create a directory that would hold the docker-compose file:
+Create a directory to hold the docker-compose file:

 version: '2'